 She was charged with driving a motor vehicle while under the influence of methamphetamine and speeding.
-Our client had plans to study child psychology at University a career path which would have been compromised with a criminal drug conviction.
+Our client had plans to study child psychology at University, a career path that would have been compromised with a criminal drug conviction.

-Our client and her parents were extremely relieved that she was able to work toward her future plans without a criminal conviction on her record.
+Our client and her parents were extremely relieved that she could work toward her plans without a criminal conviction on her record.

 Section 10(1)(b) | Drive vehicle illicit drug present in blood etc. 1st-off | Gosford Local Court

-Our client, an 18-year-old male who lives on the Central Coast with his family, was charged with drive vehicle illicit drug present in blood etc. 1st-off.
+Our client, an 18-year-old male who lives on the Central Coast with his family, was charged with drive vehicle illicit drugs present in blood etc. 1st-off.

-The maximum penalty for this offence is a conviction and a fine of $1,100.00 as well as a 6-month Automatic Licence Disqualification period.
+The maximum penalty for this offence is a conviction and a fine of $1,100.00, as well as a 6-month Automatic Licence Disqualification period.
 Our client is an apprentice.
 His trade involves driving long distances and carrying heavy work tools in a vehicle.
-It was crucial that our client retain his licence.
+Our client needed to retain his licence.